History of the University of Notre Dame: Malloy era: 1987–2005

 In 18 years under President Edward Malloy, CSC, (1987–2005), there was a rapid growth in the school's reputation, faculty, and resources.
 He increased the faculty by more than 500 professors; the academic quality of the student body has improved dramatically, the average SAT score rose from 1240 to 1360; the number of minority students more than doubled; the endowment grew from $350 million to more than $3 billion; the annual operating budget rose from $177 million to more than $650 million; and annual research funding improved from $15 million to more than $70 million.
 Notre Dame's most recent capital campaign raised $1.1 billion, far exceeding its goal of $767 million, and is the largest in the history of Catholic higher education.

-Jenkins era: 2005–present
+Jenkins era: 2005–2024

-Currently Notre Dame is led by Rev. John I. Jenkins, CSC, the 17th president of the university.
+In 2005, Rev. John I. Jenkins, CSC became the 17th president of the university.
 Jenkins took over the position from Rev. Edward "Monk" Malloy, CSC, on July 1, 2005.
 In his inaugural address, Jenkins described his goals of making the university a leader in research that recognizes ethics and building the connection between faith and studies.